Get Free Solar Panel Quotes

 Since the Royals are partially funded by the taxpayer, The Prince of Wales is obligated to publish annual reports covering business costs, carbon emissions, home energy consumption, and travel schedules.
 These reports have been our primary sources of information for this article.

-To work out the carbon footprints of the Queen, Prince Charles, Prince William, and Prince Harry we’ve focused mainly on their travel impact.
+To work out the carbon footprints of the late Queen Elizabeth, King Charles III, Prince William, and Harry, Duke of Sussex, we’ve focused mainly on their travel impact.
 This involved comprehensively researching the different aircrafts that the Royals use, and how much CO2 these planes release.

 Once we found these figures, we were then able to calculate the CO2 emissions from the Royals’ 2019 business trips.